quintus-sertorius-blue/BlueSertorius/_posts/2018-08-25-The-Greatest-Lesson-From-Sun-Tzu.md

 **Do you see?**

 I can tell you because I used to be one of them.
 People would tell me how *moral* I was, being honest.
-Even though, deep in their mind, **they would hate me.** The fault was on me: I was trying to communicate with everybody..
+Even though, deep in their mind, **they would hate me.** The fault was on me: I was trying to communicate with everybody.

 A little secret: the world is divided between *those who get it and those who do not.*